 I have to say that I have never regretted moving to Spain.
 Spain has been very good to me and I am still enjoying my life here.
 I suppose looking back, I would have learnt Spanish before I moved here and maybe not spent so much of my time living in a holiday resort.
 But, it served me well at the time and I had a lot of fun.
 It’s nice to go back down to the coast and visit now and again, but my life has moved on a little and I am now where I want to be.
-There is even more of Spain for me to discover yet, as soon as we are out of the pandemic and I look forward to travelling more extensively in this gorgeous country!
+There is even more of Spain for me to discover yet and I look forward to travelling more extensively in this gorgeous country!

 Related: Benalmádena, Almuñécar OR Estepona?

 Related: What’s it like living in Estepona?